Azure-Samples/azure-search-openai-demo-java/docs/aca/README-ACA.md

 !['Output from running azd up'](aca-endpoint.png)

-> NOTE: It may take few minutes for the indexer app to consume the pdf ingestion request messages from service bus.
-You can monitor the ingestion process by checking the log stream of the indexer app in the Azure Portal.
+> NOTE: It may take few minutes for the indexer app to consume the ingestion request messages from service bus.
+You can monitor the ingestion process by checking the log stream of the indexer app in the Azure Portal

 ### Deploying with existing Azure resources